NSCN(IM): No peace talks under shadow of AFSPA; Shah statement "irresponsible" | Law-Order

 The NSCN(IM) has been engaged in negotiations with the Centre for a solution to the decades old Naga political issue since 1997 while the Framework Agreement was signed between them in August 2015.

-However, no solution has been achieved with the former remaining adamant on its demand for a separate flag and constitution of the Nagas.
+However, no solution has been achieved with the former remaining adamant on its demand for a separate flag and constitution of the Nagas, which central negotiators have been loath to grant.

+Meanwhile the condition of two survivors of Saturday’s shootings who were admitted to Dibrugarh's Assam Medical College Hospital (AMCH) hospital on December 5 with bullet injuries in the scalp, eye orbit, chest and elbow is serious and one of them is likely to be shifted to another medical establishment with better facilities, an official said.

+The patients and their relatives who were earlier providing details of the ambush and subsequent incidents that led to the killing of 14 people, including an Army man, on December four, have become tightlipped now claiming that they have been asked not to talk to anybody including journalists about the incident by the Nagaland authorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)